mathie/nanowrimo/_posts/2013-11-21-getting-shit-done.md

   * Scanned, or photographed, hand written notes.
 I've talked a bit about using pen and paper before to keep track of to do lists for the day.
 I tend to capture these in Evernote for posterity.
-I also photograph or scan any hand written notes (morning pages, anything else).
+I also photograph or scan any hand written notes (morning pages, mind maps, sketches of UI designs, anything else).
 The utterly terrifying thing is that Evernote does some form of character recognition on these notes and makes them searchable.
-(I suspect the 'clever' thing here is that it doesn't actually do character recognition, but something a little more clever.
+(I suspect the 'clever' thing here is that it doesn't actually do character recognition, but something a little more abstract.
 It's able to boil the words you've written down to a number of possibilities, then allow you to search on that.)

 The important thing is that information can be retrieved when I'm looking for it.
 This is genuinely very useful.
 I'm confident that if I write something, or